Xerdi/xdp-docker/README.md

 ```
 *~/bin/xdpdocker*

-## Notes on TDS
+## Notes on TEXMF
 The image uses an alternated configuration of TEXMFDOTDIR.
-The main difference is that it also allows a thinner TDS variant, which follows the single layered projects' directory structure (see [XDP Packaging Guidelines](https://github.com/Xerdi/texmf-packaging)).
+The main difference is that it also allows a thinner TDS variant, which is suitable for single layered projects' directory structures (see [XDP Packaging Guidelines](https://github.com/Xerdi/texmf-packaging)).

 The definition of TEXMFDOTDIR for this Docker image is:
 ```
 TEXMFDOTDIR = .;/build//
 ```
-and could also be achieved on your local development environment by replacing `/build` with a directory containing all your LaTeX related repositories.
+and could also be achieved on your local development environment by replacing `/build` with a directory containing all your LaTeX related repositories i.e. `~/src/latex`.

-Here's an example of `gitinfo-lua`s structure, which is compatible with the TEXMFDOTDIR structure (see [misc/texmf.cnf](misc/texmf.cnf)):
+Here's an example of `gitinfo-lua`s structure, which is compatible with the thinner TDS variant:
 ```
 gitinfo-lua
 ├── doc